 Before visiting and inspecting your church buildings, consider who may have accessed them in the previous week.
 Anyone visiting or inspecting church buildings should have been following the guidance issued by the General Trustees, which includes the need for cleaning and disinfecting of all hand contact surfaces that they may have touched during their visit.
-If you are unsure who last accessed your church buildings or when the last person visited your church buildings, you should wait 72 hours before you visit your buildings to complete the property checklist.
 In addition, when more than one person is completing the property checklist, physical distancing must be observed, and a face covering must be worn unless they are from the same household.
 Good hygiene practices must be followed at all times during your visit, and all hand contact surfaces that you have touched must be cleaned and disinfected before leaving the church building.

 It is the responsibility of every congregation to ensure that there are suitable and sufficient arrangements in place to comply with health and safety legislation.
 The Health and Safety Executive (HSE) is clear that COVID-19 is a recognised hazard and therefore the congregation must undertake a COVID-19 risk assessment.
 The COVID-19 risk assessment must be completed before any activities take place within a church building or church grounds that the congregation is responsible for.
 The risk assessment must also be regularly reviewed and updated as and when there are changes within the congregation, for example when external groups return to use your church building or when there is an increase in the number of people attending worship.
 A copy of the COVID-19 risk assessment must be retained in your church building and made available should anyone ask to see it.